bahrus/xtal-sip/README.md

 ### List of features:

 - [x] Exact matching to mapping file.
-- [ ] Pattern matching to mapping file.
+- [x] Pattern matching to mapping file.
-- [ ] Remove "upgrade-me" once upgraded, so styling changes can take place
 - [ ] For non async, specify whether to add a setTimeout before adding import tag (defaults to true)
 - [ ] Support specific settings of how to import (async, etc)
 - [x] Autogenerate .html references.